secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 Not all kind of information requires the same protection as others.
 Information can therefore be divided into different classifications.
 On the basis of this classification different strength of protection is needed.
 On possible way of classifying information can be seen in [Classified Information](https://en.wikipedia.org/wiki/Classified_information) or in the proposed [Traffic Light Protocol](https://www.first.org/tlp/docs/tlp-v1.pdf), which contains four different classifications.
 It should be possible to provide appropriate protection for information of different classifications using SCC.

+- [ ] TODO may remove later
 The different supported classifications can be seen in the following.
 There exists information whose public availability would lead to very large damage and is therefore classified as **TOPSECRET**.
 Special protection measures must be taken for this information since there is a very high risk of misuse and damage to the organization privacy or reputation if the information is not published correctly.
 The **SECRET** classification would be a gradation of the former classification.